 Finished: Lost to No. 9 Kansas State 50-43 in Second Round

-No. 16-seeded teams were 0-135 against No. 1s until UMBC played Virginia last season.
+No. 16-seeded teams were 0-135 against No. 1s until UMBC played Virginia in 2018.
 Not only did the Retrievers from the relatively unknown America East Conference take down a top seed, it was a 20-point victory against the ACC's Cavaliers, the No. 1 overall team in the field, and one that had lost just two games previously.
 There was nothing fluky about this historic victory and it matters little that UMBC lost to Kansas State in the Second Round.

 No. 14 — Cleveland State (1986)